 Expat Center, Schmerlingplatz 3, 1010 Wien

-In his presentation to the Irish Business Network (IBN), Dr. Preiss will outline and summarise the main findings from his recently published book:
+In his presentation to the Irish Business Network (IBN), Dr. Preiss outlined and summarised the main findings from his recently published book (available here):

 Conflict at the Interface: Local Community Divisions and Hegemonic Forces in Northern Ireland.
 Foreword by Neil Jarman.
 Vienna/Berlin: LIT Verlag, 2019 (forthcoming in October),

 The Belfast Peace Agreement on Good Friday 1998 marked the official end to three decades of armed conflict between the Protestant/Unionist/Loyalist and Catholic/Republican/Nationalist communities in Northern Ireland.
 However, as shown, the efforts to local conflict transformation have born only limited fruit so far.
 In Belfast and other urban areas, sectarian tensions and violence still flare between deprived working-class interface communities, who remain divided by numerous ‘peace walls’.
 In light of Brexit, the Irish border issue and Northern Ireland’s power-sharing impasse the progress in local peacebuilding seems to have stalled.
 This might even jeopardize the overall peace process.
 Within this context, this book explores, largely empirically, the nature and causes of conflict at the interface.
 Moreover, an attempt is made to provide an outlook for peace in Northern Ireland and to highlight potential lessons for other conflict-ridden, divided societies